agalasso/phd2client/README.md

 # phd2client
-Sample client code for PHD2 server API
+Sample client code for PHD2 server API - C++ and C# versions.
+If you need a different language binding please let me know.

 ### C++